sylefeb/Silice/projects/hdmi_test/README.md

 ```

 It then instantiates the HDMI controller and binds these variables to it.
 Note the syntax `:>` indicating an output (e.g. x,y) and `<:` indicating an input (r,g,b).
-From this point on, the variables are bound to the HDMI controller and directly reflect its internal state.
+From this point on, the variables are bound to the HDMI controller and directly driven by its internal state.

 ```c
   hdmi video(